HayTran94/nab-icommerce-assessment/README.md

 * **Classes annotated with @SpringBootApplication:** Main class to run Spring Boot application.

 ## Unit Test
-There is an amount of unit testing in `order-service`.
+There are a number of unit testing in `order-service`.
 The unit testing applied for helper, mapper, service impl package, they consist of 21 test cases.

 ## Setup To Run On Local Computer